lukasz-madon/awesome-remote-job/README.md

   1. [Distributed](https://distributed.blog/podcast/) - Interview podcast by Matt Mullenweg.
 Focused on the benefits and challenges of distributed work and recruiting people around the globe.
   1. [Lessons from Distributed Companies](https://www.lullabot.com/podcasts/drupalizeme-podcast/lessons-from-distributed-companies)
   1. [Remote Works](https://remote.works) - The Remote Works podcast publishes every two weeks with host Jonathan Sharp discussing the opportunities, experiences, culture and community surrounding remote work, remote teams, telecommuting and digital nomads.
-  1. [Wide Teams](https://www.wideteams.com/) - Each episode a one-on-one interview with a remote worker taking about workflow and practices

 ## Companies with "remote DNA"